Oraclebun/ci-datacentric-project3/README.md

 # Global Community Hiking Trails Reviews

 ## Project Objectives
 Hiking is a favourite past time of mine.
 Hiking time represents a respite from work, time with nature and it is an activity that heals the mind, body and soul.
-This project is a dedication to the love of hiking and to allow the global community to share their experience be it in joy or in frustrations of their time spent during their hikes.
+Travelling globally to hike is not be possible now but it is still possible to hike locally and often, we may find gems along the way.
+This project is my dedication to the love of hiking.
+It is to be a platform for the global community to share their experience be it in joy or in frustrations of their time spent during their hikes.

+## Deployed Link
+The deployed website can be found [here](https://oraclebun-project3.herokuapp.com/)

 ## UX/UI
 ### Overview and Colour